 - I took a full position in Google after selling some Visa in my TFSA and selling Disney in my wife’s RRSP.

 This transaction isn’t really a dividend investment but like I mentioned earlier, these markets are ripe with oppotunities.
 I am not thinking about the next quarter or winning the next two quarters, I am thinking about 5 years from now.

 While I do track my sector allocation, the industry exposure is what I look at.
 For more on sector diversification, read my thinking on it here.

-It should be telling what my exposure to the Canadian market really is, and it’s invested in 12 stocks.
+It should be telling what my exposure to the Canadian market is, and it’s invested in 12 stocks.
 Yes, 12 Canadian dividend stocks make up my portfolio, and a lot of it in the financial sector.

 My October 2022 dividend income is $1,558.

 Don’t spend time balancing your monthly income.
 It should not matter as you should have a year or two in cash as a safety net.
-Plan your retirement safely as not having cash on hand can have a major impact to your retirement.
+Plan your retirement safely as not having cash on hand can have a major impact on your retirement.